di-unipi-socc/Solomon/README.md

 * Determine the correct configuration for each actuator acting on that state, and
 * Mediate between any conflicting configurations that a single actuator possibly receives.

 Solomon++ tames the effects of the aforementioned types of conflict by allowing to flexibly specify *ad-hoc* energy-aware mediation policies for distinct zones of a smart environment and possible conflicting settings of target actuators.
 Such policies can resolve conflicts among users' goals, among users' and system administrator's goals, and on actuators configuration.
-Solomon++ finally enables setting sustainability objectives through the integration of energy-aware optimisation policies for the settings of the actuators.
+Solomon++ also enables setting sustainability objectives through the integration of energy-aware optimisation policies for the settings of the actuators.
 Last, but not least, the declarative nature of Solomon++ makes it easy to write, maintain and extend arbitrary mediation policies encompassing multiple IoT verticals.

 ## Quickstart Example